 You’ll die a lot, but you’ll do it with a smile on your face.

 Gungeon is a game that was born to be on the Switch, and no matter where you play it you can guarantee that you’ll have fun.
-It’s no surprise that it’s such a fan-favourite.
+It’s no surprise that it’s such a fan-favorite.

 8. Loop Hero

 Loop Hero is a truly unique experience, and its passive, almost laid-back gameplay makes it a great fit for the Switch.
-Focused on collecting cards to restore the world of the game’s hero, providing them with upgrades along the way, Loop Hero’s combat is automatic, so means whether you’re on the couch or on a train, you can sit back and watch the loop progress.
+Focused on collecting cards to restore the world of the game’s hero, providing them with upgrades along the way, Loop Hero’s combat is automatic, which means whether you’re on the couch or on a train, you can sit back and watch the loop progress.

 9. Into the Breach